-Approximately 43% of the logbook-recorded landings was assigned a price by harvest area and gear.
-In the case the landings record was not in the list of sales prices, the average price for the stock harvested in the area irrespective of gear was assigned to this record.
-This still left 17.5% of the landing records without assigned price.
-For these records, an average price for stock by harvest area and gear was used to derive catch values.
+was assigned a price by harvest area and gear.
+In the To condition the stock price in FLBEIA, the landings (in case the landings record was not in the list of sales tonnes) as recorded in the logbook provided by Marine prices, the average price for the stock harvested in Institute by season (quarter) for the years 2017-2019 the area irrespective of gear was assigned to this were converted to landings values.
+To this purpose, record.
+This still left 17.5% of the landing records BIM provided prices as recorded in sales notes by without assigned price.
+For these records, an average stock, harvest area (i.e., ICES subdivision) and gear price for stock by harvest area and gear was used to constrained by $E_f \leq K_f$ where $OSInc{f,m} = (PInc{f,m,v,st(p)} \cdot (\omega{f,st(p)} \cdot \Delta TAC{st(p)}) + CLInc{f,m,v}) \cdot nv_f + (OthInc{f,m} \cdot$ derive catch values.
 Using average sales note prices led unsurprisingly to differences in the landing values compared to the one recorded in the logbooks.
 For most of the stocks in the model using sales note prices led to higher landing values than recorded in the logbook.
 Only for some stocks, such as sole in the western English Channel (27.7e) and Irish Sea herring (27.iris), the sales note values were lower than the logbook recorded values.
 Although sales notes and logbooks provided different values per tonne of catch, for most stocks they provide a similar picture with respect to trends of derived income from harvesting these stocks by the Irish fleet.